fyne-io/proposals/drag-and-drop.md

 * Add drag and drop support https://github.com/fyne-io/fyne/issues/142
 * Drag and drop to application icon on macOS https://github.com/fyne-io/fyne/issues/497

-Existing interface provide a minimum capabilities to programmatically start a drag operation and get notified when it complets.
+Existing interface provide a minimum capabilities to programmatically start a drag operation and get notified when it completes.
 This functionality doesn't provide an interface to communicate between widgets within the application nor send/receive drag and drop with other applications.

-*Note, drag and drop to application icon has different implemenation on macOS.
-Instead of passing path/url as command line argument, the macOS require implementaion at Application API.
+*Note, drag and drop to application icon has different implementation on macOS.
+Instead of passing path/url as command line argument, the macOS require implementation at Application API.
 The Application API is implemented by go-gl/glfw and to implement drop to application icon require go-gl/glfw changes.*

 ## Architecture / API